eVAL-Agency/MarkdownMasterCMS/test/assets/tests/auto_excerpt.md

 * tag
 * feature

+1. item number 1
+2. another item, also not included in excerpt data

 This sentence should come through as the excerpt since it does not have one assigned.
 However, [links](https://domain.tld){is=cms-button}, _italics_, and